-The manual control panel shown in Figure 1 has facilities for power application control, selection of either AUTOMATIC or MANUAL mode of operation, and local control of tape motion when operated in the MANUAL mode.
-Electromechanical control function interlocks in the control panel ensure against generation of conflicting control signals during MAN-UAL mode of operation.
+Shown in Figure 1, the Control Panel has facilities for power application, selection of automatic or manual mode of operation, local control of tape motion in manual mode, and selection of specific tape units in a computer system when operated in the automatic mode.
+Selection of recording density is also provided.
+Illuminated indication of the operational status of each magnetic tape transport is presented on the Control Panel.
+Electromechanical control function interlocks in the Control Panel ensure against generation of conflicting control signals during manual mode of operation.